nodefluent/zamza/README.md

 Afterwards please make sure to create the following topics with key compaction or deletion (to your liking) so that zamza can automatically deal with retrys and replays: `__zamza_retry_topic, __zamza_replay_topic`.
 (Please do no never produce to these topics manually, they should be kept exclusive for zamza).

 TODO

+## Doing topic replays

+First of all ensure that you have configured a hook subscription that has no set `ignoreReplay` to `true`.
+Otherwise you wont receive messages from a replay.

+TODO